 Connects Lake of the Woods and Hyatt Lake.
-South Brown Mountain Shelter is located about 1/4 mile south of the Hyatt / Lake O'Woods Trail via a marked spur trail just a little ways west of the junction with the Brown Mountain snowmobile trail.
+South Brown Mountain Shelter is located about 0.25 mile south of the Hyatt / Lake O'Woods Trail via a marked spur trail just a little ways west of the junction with the Brown Mountain snowmobile trail.
 The Shelter serves as a warming hut for snowmobilers and nordic skiers.
-Difficulty: Easiest.

 At a Glance

-Please remember that dogs are not allowed on designated nordic ski trails on the Rogue River and Winema National Forests.
+Dogs are not allowed on designated nordic ski trails on the Rogue River - Siskiyou National Forest and Winema National Forest.

 From Medford, OR, travel Highway 140 east to Summit Sno-Park located at milepoint 28.5.
 Summit Sno-Park has parking for about 5-7 vehicles.

 From Medford, OR, travel Highway 140 east to Fish Lake Sno-Park located at milepoint 30.5.
 Fish Lake Sno-Park has restrooms, parking for 35 vehicles, a picnic shelter, and is located near the Fish Lake Resort (cabins, cafe, store).
 Please note that access to the snowmobile trails from Fish Lake Sno-Park is through the Campground.
 Please enter and exit only at the trailhead bulletin board and stay on the marked / groomed trail.
 By cooperating you will help protect young trees and vegetation planted in the campground.